mokagio/TweaksBuildConfigurationsDemo/README.md

 But then if I set `FB_TWEAK_ENABLED=0` it doesn't build anymore.

 I made [this demo repo](https://github.com/mokagio/TweaksBuildConfigurationsDemo) to reproduce the issue.
 Just play around with the [`Podfile`](https://github.com/mokagio/TweaksBuildConfigurationsDemo/blob/master/Podfile) and the [`post_install`](https://github.com/mokagio/TweaksBuildConfigurationsDemo/blob/master/post_install.rb) hook to see it in action.

+If I add [Tweaks](https://github.com/facebook/Tweaks) manually instead than with CocoaPods it links, that's why I address the issue as a CocoaPods one.
+Have a look the [`no-cocoapods` branch](https://github.com/mokagio/TweaksBuildConfigurationsDemo/tree/no-cocoapods).